yukihorio/test/README.md

-# test
+# kadai1
-This is a test repository.
+This isa a kadai1 repository.